Kuwguap/calvarypay/services/PHASE_3_IMPLEMENTATION_REPORT.md

 ## Executive Summary

-Phase 3 of the EliteePay project has successfully implemented the **Digital Logbook Service** as the first priority component of the business logic layer.
+Phase 3 of the CalvaryPay project has successfully implemented the **Digital Logbook Service** as the first priority component of the business logic layer.
 This implementation provides comprehensive logbook entry management with offline sync capabilities, photo upload support, and seamless integration with the existing microservices architecture.

 ## ✅ Completed Implementation